Mohamed-Talaat333/gulp-boilerplate/README.md

 ## global features

 - easy/simple to use, configure and maintain.
-- easy src and execlude certain files or folders from the pipe proccess.
+- easy sourc and execlude certain files or folders from the pipe proccess.
 - watch for any file change, save, move, rename or delete.
-- **instant reload on any file change**, and allows access from external devices **(mobiles/tablets)**, using [browser-sync](https://www.npmjs.com/package/browser-sync).
+- **instant reload on any file change**, and generate access for external devices **(mobiles/tablets/other PCs)**, using [browser-sync](https://www.npmjs.com/package/browser-sync).
-- logging errors in (console/terminal/cmd) to make it easy to fix.
+- logging errors in (console/terminal/cmd) making it easy to fix.
 - works on all operating systems like (windows, macOS, linux).
 - providing two environments, **dev_env** for development and **prod_env** to be the final optimized and minified version.
 - step by step installation guide that will help you get started quickly and also(if you want) learn about gulp in the way.